 - Visitors from visitors from Maine, Vermont, Massachusetts, Connecticut and Rhode Island

 - Visitors and New Hampshire residents who are coming to New Hampshire from outside of the United State (including to/from Canada); from a cruise ship; or from outside ot the New England states of Maine, Vermont, Massachusetts, Connecticut or Rhode Island for non-essential purposes.

 Pursuant to the Governor of New Hampshire’s Emergency Order 27, all registered guests must attest that they are exhibiting no symptoms of COVID 19

 For guests arriving from the six New England states of New Hampshire, Massachusetts, Maine, Connecticut, Rhode Island and Vermont, there is NO QUARANTINE REQUIREMENT.

-Guests coming to New Hampshire from outside of the United States (including to/from Canada); from a cruise ship; or from outside ot the New England states of Maine, Vermont, Massachusetts, Connecticut or Rhode Island for non-essential purposes must self-quarantine** for 14 days.
+Guests coming to New Hampshire from outside of the United States (including to/from Canada); from a cruise ship; or from outside of the New England states of Maine, Vermont, Massachusetts, Connecticut or Rhode Island for non-essential purposes must quarantine** for 10 days.
 Alternately, non-New England guests may self-quarantine for 7 days and then have been tested and received a negative diagnosis for COVID-19.
 Approved COVID-19 tests are PCR-based (molecular) tests.
 Guests cannot have traveled by public transportation.